linklg1/rebel-folke/README.md

  folks seeing this code with concerns/comments/ questions

- are welcome to message Linklg1 on github or instagram
+ are welcome to message Linklg1 on github or instagram or by email at: maze.humbler-07@icloud.com